zahramoghaddasi/Second-Assignment-CineScribe/README.md

 - Enhance your classes to display more comprehensive information about movies and actors.
 - Revise your report to provide more detailed insights into your approach and challenges faced.
 - Utilize Postman for API testing and exploration.
 Postman is a powerful API client that simplifies the process of testing, documenting, and sharing APIs.
 It provides an intuitive interface for sending HTTP requests, allowing developers to explore and interact with APIs effortlessly.
+- Provide a simple GUI (Graphical User Interface) for your project.
+The recommended library to do so is Javafx.
+JavaFX empowers developers to create dynamic and engaging user interfaces for their Java applications, offering a modern and versatile platform for building cross-platform desktop, web, and mobile applications

 ## Submission ⌛
 The deadline for submitting your code is Wednesday, March 7 (17th of Esfand).